fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes
 =======

+v3.1.2
+- Fixed a bug with the inculded Initiative Deck that was breaking the name of the cards in v11

 v3.1.1
 - Updated and ready for v11 Foundry VTT
 - Added Portuguese Localization thanks [Mike de Sousa](https://github.com/mikedsousa)  | Adicionado localização em português obrigado [Mike de Sousa](https://github.com/mikedsousa)